 - M7892, Controller Family for Security Applications, Hardware Reference Manual [6]. - SLx 70 Family Production and Personalization [7] contains detailed information about the usage of the Flash Loader. - SLE 70 Family Programmer's Reference User's Manual [8] describes the usage and interface of the Resource Management System RMS. - SLE 70 Asymmetric Crypto Library for Crypto@2304T, RSA, ECC, Toolbox, User Interface (optional) [9], contains all interfaces of the cryptographic RSA- and EC libraries, as well as of the Toolbox library.
-This document is only delivered to the user in case the RSA library and/or the EC library and/or the Toolbox library is/are part of the delivered TOE. - SCL78 Symmetric Crypto Library for SCPv3 DES / AES 16-bit Security Controller User Interface [10].
-This document contains the description of the user interface, general concepts and important security guidelines for software designers.
+This document is only delivered to the user in case the RSA library and/or the EC library and/or the Toolbox library is/are part of the delivered TOE. - SLE 70 Asymmetric Crypto Library for Crypto@2304T, RSA, ECC, Toolbox, User Interface (optional) [35], contains all interfaces of the cryptographic RSA- and EC libraries, as well as of the Toolbox library.
+This document is only delivered to the user in case the RSA library and/or the EC library and/or the Toolbox library is/are part of the delivered TOE.

-- SLx 70 Family, Secure Hash Algorithm SHA-2, (SHA 256/224, SHA 512/384) [11], This document contains all interfaces of the SHA-2 library and is only delivered to the user in case the SHA-2 library is part of the delivered TOE. - Crypto@2304T User Manual [12], describing the architecture of cryptographic coprocessor on register level.
+- SCL78 Symmetric Crypto Library for SCPv3 DES / AES 16-bit Security Controller User Interface [10].
+This document contains the description of the user interface, general concepts and important security guidelines for software designers. - SLx 70 Family, Secure Hash Algorithm SHA-2, (SHA 256/224, SHA 512/384) [11].
+This document contains all interfaces of the SHA-2 library and is only delivered to the user in case the SHA-2 library is part of the delivered TOE. - Crypto@2304T User Manual [12], describing the architecture of cryptographic coprocessor on register level.
 It also provides a functional description of the register architecture, instruction set and gives programming guidance. - AMM Advanced Mode for Mifare-Compatible Technology [13], Addendum to M7892 Hardware Reference Manual.
 Additional user guidance how to use the Advanced Mode for Mifare Technology (AMM).
 This documentation is provisioned to the user if the AMM option has been ordered.
 This user guidance describes the interface and how to use this communication mode.
 This is an addendum to the HRM [6]. - M7892 Security Guidelines [14].
 This document discusses and provides code examples of how the user can consider the secure programming recommendations. - M7892 Controller Family for Security Applications, Errata Sheet [15].
 It can occur that the TOE or related documentation can be updated during the life cycle.
 This is reported to the users by the confidential Errata Sheet.